briangjr/official-sourcing/README.md

 ## Checkout verification (Phase 2)

-For any product where the search step finds a coupon or sale lead, a second pass opens a real headless browser, adds the item to cart, and looks for a promo/coupon code field — trying any codes you've supplied in a second sheet tab called **CouponCodes** (one code per row, column A).
-Results land in the **Checkout Verified Price** and **Checkout Notes** columns.
+For any product where the search step finds a coupon or sale lead, a second pass opens a real headless browser, sets quantity to **3** (not 1), adds to cart, and looks for a promo/coupon code field — trying any codes you've supplied in a second sheet tab called **CouponCodes** (one code per row, column A).
+It also fills in a shipping ZIP code if you supply one (see below), so cart totals reflect shipping-estimated pricing where a site shows that before checkout.
+The 3-unit total is divided back down to a per-unit price for a fair comparison against Amazon's single-unit listing — both the per-unit price (**Checkout Verified Price**) and the raw 3-unit total (**Checkout Total (3 units)**) are recorded, along with **Checkout Notes**.

+No payment information is ever entered anywhere — pricing is read from the cart/checkout page before any payment step, which is normally enough to see a coupon-adjusted or bulk-quantity price.

+**Shipping ZIP (optional):** add a `SHIP_ZIP` secret in GitHub (just a ZIP code, e.g. "48101") if you want shipping-estimated totals where a site offers that on its cart page.
+Skip it entirely if you'd rather not — the tool works fine without it, just without shipping factored in.

 This is genuinely best-effort: retailer checkout flows vary a lot, and some sites block automated browsers outright.
 When it can't find what it's